ivanseibel/fastfeet/mobile/README.md

 #### 3.2.1.2.
 Confirm delivery

-In this screen deliveryman can confirm and end a delivery.
+In this screen deliveryman can capture the recipient signature with camera and confirm/end the delivery.

 <p>
   <img src=".github/assets/screen-confirm-delivery.png" alt="Confirm delivery" width="25%">